PROGRAMER122223/Quiz-game-repo/README.md

 # Code Quiz

-## Task accomplished
   This is a quiz Game developed using HTML,CSS and Java Script.
   It is a timed coding quiz with multiple-choice questions.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code with a resposive user interface.

 ## User Story

 ```
 AS A coding boot camp student